Paediatric trauma call, 5 minutes.

 The challenge is that trauma is unpredictable.
 However good our trauma networks and however proficient our prehospital teams are, we are always faced with the possibility of a paediatric trauma call coming to our front door in the Emergency Department.
 Whether they need local stabilisation before transfer, whether they’ve been brought in by a parent in their car through reception, whether they weren’t obviously a major trauma at the start but are quickly identified as such (e.g. a non-accidental injury), paediatric trauma falls under our remit.

-We may not be experts but there are principles we all need to stick to if we are to provide safe and expedient care to those children who unexpectedly find themselves in our Emergency Department.
+We may not be experts, but there are principles we all need to stick to to provide safe and expedient care to those children who unexpectedly find themselves in our Emergency Department.
 Whilst these are high acuity low opportunity events (HALO), we owe it to our patients to be ready in the same way we are ready for that unexpected premature delivery in the middle of the night shift.

-I myself, am a paediatrician.
-I came to the Royal London Hospital a year ago as a trauma fellow with the express purpose of “levelling up” my near non-existent trauma skills.
+I, myself, am a paediatrician.
+I came to the Royal London Hospital a year ago as a trauma fellow to ” level up” my near-non-existent trauma skills.

 So, what did I learn?

 In short, it’s easier than you think.
-Here is my beginner’s guide, laying out my approach to trauma calls in three phases with my ten top tips of how to make your transition to trauma pro easier.
+Here is my beginner’s guide, laying out my approach to trauma calls in three phases with my ten top tips on making your transition to trauma pro easier.

 TIP 1 – Expect the unexpected

 It is easy to imagine the worst.
 Road traffic accidents, obvious open fractures, active bleeding or a difficult airway.
-Thankfully such events are rare.
-Instead, keep an open mind to the broad spectrum that is paediatric trauma…
+Thankfully, such events are rare.
+Instead, keep an open mind to the broad spectrum of paediatric trauma…

 These are just a few examples.
 Many are not high acuity.
-The (very paediatric) challenge of course is determining which of the many need the most.
+Of course, the (very paediatric) challenge is determining which of the many needs the most.
 Who needs imaging?
 Who needs theatre?
-Also, who just need simple monitoring and reassessment?
+Also, who needs simple monitoring and reassessment?

 Some kids manage miraculous escapes with no injuries.
-Others, following seemingly trivial incidents, require an urgent trip to the operating theatre and intensive care.
+Following seemingly trivial incidents, others require an urgent trip to the operating theatre and intensive care.

 No two children are the same.
 No two incidents are the same.

 I’m not suggesting every low acuity case is a high acuity case in disguise.
 I am saying don’t be caught out.
-For a multitude of reasons, treat every case the same, at least at the start.
-As well as picking up subtle clues and not missing an occult injury, you will also hone your skills for when the truly sick child comes knocking at your door.
-For more on levelling up for each and every trauma call, listen to the excellent talk given by Anna Dobbie at DFTB19.
+Treat every case the same, at least at the start, for many reasons.
+As well as picking up subtle clues and not missing an occult injury, you will hone your skills for when the sick child comes knocking at your door.
+For more on levelling up for every trauma call, listen to the excellent talk Anna Dobbie gave at DFTB19.

 TIP 2 – Crowd control

 Many hands make light work.
-Having a team in trauma is of course essential.
-Occasionally you may put out a number of pre-alerts, for example at the Royal London we have the following menu…
+Having a team in trauma is essential.
+Occasionally, you may put out a number of pre-alerts.
+At the Royal London, we have the following menu…

 Adult trauma call – 16 years and older